johntothee/garage/readme.md

 Garage is an internet of things garage door lock and opener for the raspberry pi.
 It uses nodejs and jwt to receive signed tokens to command a garage door to unlock and then trigger the opener.
 This is work in progress at this point.

-genJwt.js is a helper file to generate test keys for a user.

 When a token is verified and the open-close command is received GPIO pin 17 will go active low to open the lock solenoid.
 Then GPIO pin 27 will go active low for half a second triggering the opener.
 15 seconds later GPIO pin 17 will go inactive releasing the lock solenoid.

 Next steps are to wire up relays and lock solenoid.
 The lock is expected to work with a 120VAC solenoid and metal pin that will block the path of a garage door's rollers.